lapatel22/ChIP-wrangler-repo/README.md

 Additionally, if the custom genome name is very long it creates long header names in combined FASTAs and downstream steps which can cause problems later.

-The `00_preprocessing` step will automatically strip special characters from the genome names specified, and truncate at 20 characters, which will prevent most issues.
+The `preprocessing` step will automatically strip special characters from the genome names specified, and truncate at 20 characters, which will prevent most issues.
 However, the user can also add their own desired genome labels in the script directly.
 The below example is used for the *S. cerevisiae* genome sacCer3, where we label chromosomes with "sac3" instead of "sacCer3".
 The optional argument --spikein_genomes_symbols can be used to create custom spike-in genome labels

 ## 00_preprocessing

 ### Required Arguments:

+ - target_genome = name/abbreviation of target genome (e.g. hg38)
- - target_genome = path to fasta file of target genome
+ - target_fasta = path to fasta file of target genome
+ - spike_genomes = names/abbreviations of spike-in genomes (e.g. dm6 sacCer3)
- - spikein_genomes = paths to fasta files of spike-in genomes
+ - spikein_fastas = paths to fasta files of spike-in genomes
+ - output_dir: if you are not in the ChIP-wrangler working directory, specify the path here

 ### Optional arguments:

- - user_dir: if you are not in the ChIP-wrangler working directory, specify the path here
+ - output_dir: if you are not in the ChIP-wrangler working directory, specify the path here
- - spikein_genomes_symbols = `["dm6", "sac3"]` if the user wants custom labels for downstream

 Usage:

-        00_preprocessing.py --target_genome TARGET_GENOME.fa TARGET_NAME --spike1_genome SPIKE1_GENOME.fa SPIKE1_NAME --spike2_genome SPIKE2_GENOME.fa SPIKE2_NAME
+        preprocessing.py --target_genome TARGET_NAME --spike_genomes SPIKE1_NAME SPIKE2_NAME --spike_fastas SPIKE1_GENOME.fa SPIKE2_GENOME.fa

 ### Output:

-The folder `target_spikein1_spikein2/` containing the indexed custom genome is created, named with the target genome/spike-in genome names given
+The folder `target_spikein1_spikein2_indexed/` containing the indexed custom genome is created, named with the target genome/spike-in genome names given

 ### General workflow: